 - Payment: checks made out to One Spark Academy are always preferred.
 To request a PayPal invoice (credit card payments), email here.

-- Food Fascination: Snack Edition: Join instructors Laura Erlig, Jerri Baker andSue Eaton for a mini-course in Food Fascination: Snack Edition!
+- Food Fascination: Snack Edition: Join instructors Laura Erlig, and Sue Eaton for a mini-course in Food Fascination: Snack Edition!
 After learning how to use the tools of the trade, students will break into teams and become chefs.
-Delectable creations will include fresh bread, butter, jam and ice cream!
+Delectable creations will include freshly-made chips, hummus, and guacamole on day one, and sorbet and granola on day two.
 These snacks will be served at “snack time” along with a delicious yogurt bar with all the fixings.
-Max: 8.
+Max: 9.

 - Science of Science Fiction: Have you ever wondered if any of the things you see in the movies could happen?
 Could we time travel?
 Would artificial intelligence take over the world?
 What might happen during and after an apocalypse?
 Do you think there might be ghosts?
 Do we truly exist or are we just in a simulation?
 Is there truly such a thing as “time”?
 In this class, we’ll discuss all of those questions and more, taking the science fiction out of books and movies and bringing it into the real world.
 Instructor: Lyra Porcasi.
 Max: 9